ericoulster/Project-Nanite/README.md

 It is designed to help you keep forward momentum through visual analytics, gamification and additional info about your writing habits.

-At the time of writing (2021-06-22), the project is unreleased, but nearing beta.
-The 'master' branch does not reflect most recent progress.
+At the time of writing (2021-12-12), we have a worked build released, though are still in the progress of overhauling documentation (including here)

 This project follows a GNU AGPLv3 licence.